 Translate is a system-wide feature for translating between several foreign languages and English.
 Download languages for offline translation and use the built-in app for live conversation parsing.
 The feature is even a part of Safari and will offer to convert entire webpages to English.

 ● Built into Safari

 Page last updated:

-Apple added new Translate capabilities to its 2020 software updates.
-Appearing in Siri, Safari, and a standalone Translate app for iPhone, the Siri-powered service lets users quickly translate spoken and written text between two languages without using any third-party apps.
+Apple added the Translate app via its 2020 software updates, and improved the functionality in 2021.
+Appearing in Siri, Safari, and a standalone Translate app, the on-device intelligence lets users quickly translate spoken and written text between two languages without using any third-party apps.

 Translate is a Siri-powered standalone app that Apple launched with iOS 14.
 It converts spoken or written words or phrases between two chosen languages.

 Apple's translation app is currently iPhone-only, but will be a part of iPadOS 15 when it releases in the fall of 2021.

 The app, which comes pre-installed on iOS 14 and later, has a minimalistic interface.
 You choose languages by tapping on the two language buttons at the top of the screen.
 By default, the first button will be the native language you use for iOS.